DominikSubocz/Simply-Rugby-Management-Web-App/README.md

 3. Access the web app in your web browser at http://localhost (or at the address you specified in the XAMPP configuration)
 4. From the list click on the 'Simply-Rugby-Management-Web-App'
 5. That's it!

+## Documentation

+Documentation website for this project can be found [here](link).
+The documentation provides detailed information on how to use the Simply Rugby Management Web App, including installation instructions, usage guidelines, and feature explanations.
+It also includes technical details for developers interested in contributing to the project or extending its functionality.
+Please refer to the documentation for any questions or assistance with using the application.

 ## Contributing